blkph0x/Phox_Lay/README.md

-# ImGui DirectX 11 DLL Hook
+# STEAM overlay ImGui DirectX 11 DLL Hook

 ## Overview
 This project is a DirectX 11-based DLL hook using ImGui for creating an overlay.
 The overlay can be toggled using the `Home` key and currently demonstrates ImGui features like text, sliders, and buttons.
 It is designed to be injected into a target application using the Steam overlay.